Thai / ไทย

 It’s simply a bit of context for those who may be interested in how I think, what I value, and how I choose to spend my time.

-Over the past two decades, I’ve had the opportunity to build businesses across different areas—retail, consulting, sourcing, and services.
+Over the years, I’ve had the opportunity to build businesses across different areas — retail, consulting, sourcing, and services.
 All were started from scratch, without external investment, and shaped over time through the support of good people around me.

 Looking back, I don’t see those experiences as individual successes.